holochain/HOW/HOW/_requirements.md

 ## Author(s)

-list of authors' names and optionally, email addresses
+list of authors' names and optionally, email or other contact addresses

 ## Abstract